wwymak/udacity-selfdrivingcar-nd/CarND-Extended-Kalman-Filter-Project/README.md

 ### Project code

-These are in the `src` directory. the `kalman_filter.cpp` is the class that implements the actual
+These are in the `src` directory.

+The `kalman_filter.cpp` is the class that implements the actual filter predict and update steps.
+The lidar measurements are linear with respect to the coordinate space, so a normal Kalman Filter update is used, whereas for the radar measurements, the non-linear relation between the measurements and the coordinate space means that a non linear approach, in this case the Extended Kalman Filter is needed.

+The `FusionEKF.cpp` file implements the sensor fusion process-- at each timestep, it  predict, then update based on the values it receives from the sensors, calling the relevant function in the kalman filter class depending on the which sensor the measurment is from

+`tools.cpp` file contains 2 helper functions -- one for calculating the root mean squared error (RMSE) values between the predicted and the ground truth values,and one for calculating the Jacobian matrix which is needed in the non-linear EKF algorithm.

+`main.cpp` communicates with the simulator, passes the values from the simulation to the fusionEKF code, and sends the estimated locations from the filter back to the simulator.
+There is also an extra bit where the output is written to a csv file for visualisations.

+---

+##### Visualisations:

-Visualisations: the output of the filter at each timestep is also written to a file so the outputs can be visualised/analysed separately.
+The output of the filter at each timestep is also written to a file so the outputs can be visualised/analysed separately.
 The visualisations are in the `EKF-output-vis.ipynb` notebook.
 (if not running notebook locally, dyanmic charts viewable [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Extended-Kalman-Filter-Project/EKF-output-vis.ipynb))

+---
-#### Running the code:
+### Running the code:
 This assumes the term 2 simulator has been installed and the relevant packages setup